stefanofa/awesome/README.md

 *   [Folks-Finance/folks-finance-js-sdk](https://github.com/Folks-Finance/folks-finance-js-sdk) - The official JavaScript SDK for the Folks Finance Protocol

-*   [tsconfig/bases](https://github.com/tsconfig/bases) - Hosts TSConfigs to extend in a TypeScript app, tuned to a particular runtime environment

 ## MDX

 *   [smakosh/roll-your-own-auth](https://github.com/smakosh/roll-your-own-auth) - Copy & paste code to roll your own auth easily and for free